Gaia (spacecraft): Launch and orbit

 In October 2013 ESA had to postpone Gaias original launch date, due to a precautionary replacement of two of Gaias transponders.
 These are used to generate timing signals for the downlink of science data.
 A problem with an identical transponder on a satellite already in orbit motivated their replacement and reverification once incorporated into Gaia.
 The rescheduled launch window was from 17 December 2013 to 5 January 2014, with Gaia slated for launch on 19 December.

 Gaia was successfully launched on 19 December 2013 at 09:12 UTC.

-About three weeks after launch, on 8 January 2014, it reached its designated orbit around the Sun-Earth L2 Lagrange point (SEL2), about 1.5 million kilometers from Earth.
+About three weeks after launch, on 8 January 2014, it reached its designated orbit around the Sun-Earth L2 Lagrange point (SEL2), about 1.5 million kilometres from Earth.